Seiko Matsuda: 1999–2003

-In 1999, after making some discussion over with her previous management agency's producer, Mueno Wakamatsu, Seiko has transferred her staff from private agency Fantastic to Wakamatu's agency Green Mark Music.
-Due to these subsequent events and circumstances, Seiko couldn't hold her Budokan live or Concert tour, instead in October she launched her first live house tour Zepp Tour.
-In July, Seiko appeared in and was credited as an actress in the American movie Drop Dead Gorgeous, in which she stars with the foreign names Tina/Seiko Haward.
-On the same month, she released her forty-ninth single Kanashimi no Port.
-The song served as an insert theme song to the Fuji TV television drama Out: Tsumatachi no Hanzai.
-The single debuted at number 27 on the Oricon Weekly Charts and sold over 49k copies.
-In December 1999, she released her thirty-second studio album Eien no Shojo.
+In 1999, after some discussion with her previous management agency's producer, Mueno Wakamatsu, Seiko transferred her staff from private agency Fantastic to Wakamatu's agency Green Mark Music.
+Due to these events, Seiko couldn't hold her Budokan live or Concert tour, instead in October she launched her first live house tour "Zepp".
+In July, Seiko appeared in Drop Dead Gorgeous, in which she stars as Tina/Seiko Howard.
+The same month, she released her forty-ninth single "Kanashimi no Port".
+The song served as an insert theme song to the Fuji TV television drama "Out: Tsumatachi no Hanzai".
+The single debuted at number 27 on the Oricon Weekly Charts.
+In December, she released her thirty-second studio album "Eien no Shojo".
 Unlike the previous studio albums, none of the tracks were written and produced by herself.
-Instead, she collaborated with the musicians and writers, who helped rise her fame and popularity in the 80's, such as Masanori Sasaji, Akira Inoue or Takashi Matsumoto, who wrote all the songs.
-The album includes lyrics written by her daughter under pen-name Alice.
-The album track Sakura no En was written by Masaaki Oomura, who died in 1997.
-Originally, the song was mean to be performed by other singer, however after the press by Matsumoto and his own personal desire, the staff decide to let it sing by Seiko by Matsumoto's wish.
-On the same month, she made appearance on the New Year television program Kohaku for the 13th time.
+Instead, she collaborated with the musicians and writers who helped her in the 80's, such as Masanori Sasaji, Akira Inoue or Takashi Matsumoto, who wrote all the songs.
+The album includes lyrics written by her daughter under the pen-name Alice.
+The album track "Sakura no En" was written by Masaaki Oomura, who died in 1997.
+Originally, the song was meant to be performed by another singer, however after the pressure by Matsumoto and his own personal desire, Oomura's staff decided to let it be sung by Seiko.
+The same month, she appeared on Kohaku for the 13th time.

-The year 2000 marks as Seiko's 20th debut anniversary.